NorthStarUAS/aura-hardware-legacy/README.md

 Features:

 - Physical lay out plugs into a beaglebone as a standard cape.
-- Mounting holes support a full size Ardupilot (Atmega2560) based board or one of the 3rd party "mini" variants.
+- Mounting holes support a full size Ardupilot Mega 2 (Atmega2560) or one of the 3rd party "mini" variants.
 - Stacking layout design.
 It is even possible to stack the gps on top of the mini-apm for an even more compact integration.
 - Connects the Beaglebone to the APM2 via a UART and provides TTL